Avoid Fair Housing Pitfalls as a Texas Landlord

 • Let the applicant choose what they want to pursue

-• Share objective details (price, amenities, lease terms)
+• Share objective details, such as price, amenities, and lease terms

 • Point to public tools for neighborhood research rather than giving personal judgments